NASCAR All-Star Race: Format history

 The race was moved up one day to Saturday night, and it moved to live coverage on The Nashville Network.
 The Winston revived the controversial 10-lap shootout, and The Winston Open went to a short 30-lap format.
 The 1992 race marked the first superspeedway race held under-the-lights, and resulted in a spectacular finish.
 Davey Allison and Kyle Petty battled on the last lap, and crashing crossing the finish line.
 Allison won the race, but spent the evening in the hospital rather than victory lane.

+Starting in 1992, former NASCAR Champions were automatically invited to the race.

-The 1994 was the only running won by a tire brand (Hoosier) other than Goodyear, as Geoff Bodine held off Sterling Marlin and Ken Schrader.
+The 1994 race was the only running won by a tire brand (Hoosier) other than Goodyear, as Geoff Bodine held off Sterling Marlin and Ken Schrader.
 The event's second segment saw numerous crashes, notably when Ernie Irvan wrecked coming to the yellow to end the second segment.